soneyahossain/soneyahossain.github.io/research.md

 ---

-## Leveraging LLMs' Self-Debugging and Explanation Capability in Code Geenration
+## Leveraging LLMs' Self-Debugging and Explanation Capability in Code Generation

 Despite impressive code generation abilities, Large Language Models (LLMs) struggle to consistently produce correct solutions on the first try.
 Our research proposes a framework to enhance LLMs' self-debugging by incorporating sequences of explanations and corrections for erroneous code.